aschneiderman/mixed-reality-tools/README.md

 - [AR.js](https://github.com/jeromeetienne/ar.js): very cool library for AR development that’s built from a combination of WebVR, several of the libraries, and magic fairy dust.
 Definitely check out some of the amazing examples that he’s created.
 FYI, AR.js also [works with A-Frame](https://aframe.io/blog/arjs/)

+## Miscellaneous Tools

+- [Sketchfab](https://sketchfab.com/): a website that lets you “publish, share, and explore 3D content on web, mobile, VR, and AR.”
+You have to purchase some of the content, but there’s a lot of free content on the site.
+When you start messing around with AR/VR, definitely worth checking out — as well as a [blog post](https://blog.mozvr.com/using-gltf-models-with-a-frame/amp/) on loading Sketchfab content into A-Frame
+- [Google Expeditions](https://edu.google.com/expeditions/): a tool by Google for creating immersive VR journeys, especially for educational purposes.
+Google is also working on an AR version called Expeditions AR.

 ## Unity